2020 Nashville tornado outbreak: Nashville–Mount Juliet–Lebanon–Gordonsville, Tennessee

 Continuing into Smith County, the tornado produced EF1-type damage in the Grant and New Middleton communities, snapping and uprooting many trees, damaging or destroying barns and outbuildings, and causing considerable roof damage to homes.
 The tornado dipped south of the interstate at New Middleton, continuing to damage houses and destroy outbuildings as it crossed ridges and valleys through southern Gordonsville, with most of the damage occurring on Agee Branch Road, Hickman Highway, and Maple Street.
-A couple of mobile homes were damaged or destroyed in the Gordonsville area as well, including one that was flipped on top of a truck on Hickman Highway, and damage in this area was rated high-end EF1.
 More tree and structural damage was observed as the tornado left Gordonsville at EF1 intensity before it lifted east-northeast of Hickman along Lancaster Highway at 1:35 a.m.
 CST (07:35 UTC).
 The tornado caused 5 fatalities and 220 injuries along the 60.13 mi path, which is one of the longest continuous damage paths in Tennessee history.
 Damage estimates from the tornado reached $1.504 billion, making it the 6th costliest tornado in United States history.